Information Economics Vs. Big Data

-We think there are many better alternatives for most IIoT applications than blind adherence to Big Data strategies born from consumer, not industrial business models.
-IIoT has wonderful promise.
+We think there are many better alternatives for most IIoT applications than blind adherence to Big Data strategies born from the consumer, not industrial business models.
+IIoT has a wonderful promise.
 That promise is becoming reality for organizations who understand information economics.

 About Lone Star Analysis

 Lone Star Analysis enables customers to make insightful decisions faster than their competitors.
 We are a predictive guide bridging the gap between data and action.
 Prescient insights support confident decisions for customers in Oil & Gas, Transportation & Logistics, Industrial Products & Services, Aerospace & Defense, and the Public Sector.

 Lone Star delivers fast time to value supporting customers planning and on-going management needs.
 Utilizing our TruNavigator® software platform, Lone Star brings proven modeling tools and analysis that improve customers top line, by winning more business, and improve the bottom line, by quickly enabling operational efficiency, cost reduction, and performance improvement.
 Our trusted AnalyticsOSSM software solutions support our customers real-time predictive analytics needs when continuous operational performance optimization, cost minimization, safety improvement, and risk reduction are important.

 Headquartered in Dallas, Texas, Lone Star is found on the web at http://www.Lone-Star.com.

 - Data’s Hotel California: Open Systems vs. Walled Gardens

 - Lone Star Analysis Expands Office Space to Accommodate Continued Growth